Antguz/rTLS/README.md

 * Aplications of voxel-counting methods.

-* Estimation of neigboring points using two approach:
+* Estimation of dimensionality of the neigboring points using two approach:
     + sphere neighborhood.
     + k-nearest neighbors.